ca4ti/DragonProbe/README.md

 - [ ] FT2232 emulation mode?
 - [ ] Mode where you can define custom PIO stuff for custom pinouts/protocols??????
   - Maybe also with code that auto-reacts to stuff from the environment?
+- [ ] Facedancer implementation by connecting two picos via GPIO, one doing host stuff, the other device, commands being sent over GPIO to do stuff
 - [ ] Maybe use the ADCs for something?
 - [ ] SD/MMC/SDIO (will be a pain)
 - [ ] AVR programming (USBavr emulation?)